Thane district: Rivers and hot springs

 Nature lovers proudly call Thane as a “Lake City” or "city of lakes".

-Several hot springs are in the Vasai Taluka in the bed of the Tansa River.
 They are near Akloli, Ganeshpuri and Vajreshwari villages.
 There are some more examples: Kokner (Maswan tal-Palghar) and Sativali (Saphale tal:-Palghar).
 The water temperatures are in the range of 42°-55 °C.

 Climate

-There are two distinct climates in the district, one on the western coastal plains and the other on the eastern slopes of Sahyadri.
-The climate on the western coastal plains of Thane, Vasai, Palghar and Dahanu talukas is tropical, very humid and warm.
-The climate on the plains at the foot of the slopes (Kalyan, Bhiwandi, Vada, Ulhasnagar, Ambarnath and Talasari talukas) and on the eastern slopes of Sahyadri (Murbad, Shahapur, Jawhar, Vikramgad and Mokhada talukas) is comparatively less humid.
-The temperature variation is more in the eastern part of the district comparing to the western coastal areas.

 The district has four seasons.
 Winter is from December to February, followed by summer from March to June.
 The southwest monsoon season is from June to September.
 October and November months constitute the post-monsoon season, which is hot and humid in the coastal areas.

 In the coastal area, the average daily maximum temperature in summer is 32.9 °C (maximum recorded at Dahanu is 40.6 °C on 19 April 1955) and in winter average mean daily minimum temperature is 16.8 °C (minimum recorded at Dahanu is 8.3 °C on 8 January 1945).
 But in the interior parts of the district, the average daily minimum temperature is slightly lower in the winter season and the average daily maximum temperature is higher in the summer.

 The average annual rainfall in the district is 2293.4 mm.
 The rainfall in the district increases from the coastal areas to the interior.
 The rainfall varies from 1730.5 mm at Mahim on the coast to 2588.7 mm at Shahapur in the interior.
 The rainfall during the southwest monsoon season, June to September, constitutes about 94% of the annual rainfall.
 July is the wettest month with a rainfall of about 40% of the annual total.
 The variation in the annual rainfall from year to year in the district is not large.
 The highest rainfall recorded in 24 hours at any station in the district was 481.1 mm at Dahanu on 1 September 1958 CE.